philipmjohnson/ics-syllabus/README.md

 The ICS Syllabus Manager implements "optimistic" concurrency control.
 This means the following:

   * Two users can edit the same syllabus at the same time.
-If User1 saves a syllabus while User2 is editing, then all the fields in User2's browser will be immediately updated with the latest saved content.
-If User1 and User2 were editing different fields, then there is no problem.
-However, if both User1 and User2 edited the same field (say, "Objectives"), then when User1 saves the syllabus, the system will update the Objectives field with those saved changes and the edits made by User2 will be lost.
+If User1 saves a syllabus while User2 is editing, then User2's browser will be immediately updated with the latest saved content on a field-by-field basis.
+If User1 and User2 edit different fields, then there is no problem.
+However, if both User1 and User2 edit the same field (say, "Objectives"), then when User1 saves the syllabus, the system will update the Objectives field to contain those saved changes and the edits made by User2 will be lost.

   * To prevent clobbering someone else's edits, please check the footer window that displays which syllabuses are being editing in real-time.
 You probably shouldn't edit a syllabus if someone else is already editing it.